|

 performances to occasional shows with the accordion ensembles of

 former music school classmates.
-It was with one of them, Fritz
+It was with a few of them that Gerald co-created the band "Deep

 disbanded and regrouped under the name of "zapAlot".

-At about the same time, Gerald became the keyboard player of the
+At about the same time, Gerald became the keyboardist for the

 newly founded band patchwork.fm.
 Outside of patchwork.fm, Gerald